marcoheinisch/oc-process-discovery/README.md

 3. Install dependencies with `pip install -r requirements.txt --use-deprecated=legacy-resolver `.
 4. add /environment/.env file with content from .env.development.
 5. Run project / index.py
-   1. in vs code: use the configuration stored in launch.json file
+   1. in VS Code: use the configuration stored in launch.json file
-   2. in pycharm: use the configuration stored in .idea/runConfigurations/oc_process_discovery.xml file
+   2. in PyCharm: use the configuration stored in .idea/runConfigurations/oc_process_discovery.xml file

 ## Docker setup
-Note: Because SAPnwRFC is Platform-dependent and can't be shared in this repository due to licensing.
-Furthermore, extraction directly from SAP systems is yet not possible if you use Docker.

 1. Check if pyrfc is commented out in requiremnts.txt
 2. Build docker image: `docker build -t ocpaapp`
 3. Run image: `docker run --name ocpa -p 8084:8085 ocpaapp`

+Note: Because SAPnwRFC is Platform-dependent and can't be shared in this repository due to licensing reasons, it is not included in the docker image.
+Therefore, extraction directly from SAP systems is yet not possible if you use Docker.

 # Usage
 ## Overview (Jean)

 ## OCEL Extraction
-You can use this tool to extract a OCEL containing O2C related events from SAP 4/hana.
+You can use this tool to extract an OCEL containing O2C related events from SAP S/4HANA.
 Alternative from that, you can extract from a SQLite database containing the required SAP tables.

 Our tool queries the tables *VBFA*, *VBAK* as well as *BSAD*, *CDHDR* and *CDPOS*.
-From these tables, information about SAP-table-documents that are related to the Order-To-Cash process (e.g. Inquiry, Order, ....) are extracted and used to generate an OCEL.
+From these tables, information about SAP-table-documents that are related to the Order-To-Cash process (e.g., Inquiry, Order, …) are extracted and used to generate an OCEL.

 In the app, all configurable parameters and settings related to the extraction are placed in a configuration popup: